Skip to main content

 Check-in notifications are being sent at the wrong time

-• Double-check that your venue's time zone is set correctly (in Settings => Basics), otherwise your check-in windows and their associated events (check-in notifications and automated booking removals) may not correspond to your local wall-clock times!
+Double-check that your venue's time zone is set correctly (in Settings > Basics), otherwise, your check-in windows and their associated events (check-in notifications and automated booking removals) may not correspond to your local wall-clock times!

-Do System users need to check-in?
+Do System users need to check in?

-• Yes!
+Yes!
 If the booking holder is also a System user, they still need to complete the check-in process.
 For example, if Jane is a System user (ex.
 Booking Admin) on Skedda but also needs to use Skedda to book her own desk, then she too will need to complete check-in unless the configured check-in rules exempt her (such an exemption could be based on a custom "Check-in exempt" tag or similar, for example).

 Does check-in work for repeating bookings?

-• Yes!
+Yes!
 Check-in for repeat bookings is fully supported and works analogously to the single booking case.

 Does check-in work for paid bookings?

-Do anonymous / Casual user bookings need to be checked-in?
+Do anonymous/Casual user bookings need to be checked in?

-• Check-in is only applicable for bookings with a user.
-This means that check-in is not relevant for Internal/Unavailable-type bookings or bookings for the "Casual user".
+Check-in is only applicable for bookings with a user.
+This means that check-in is not relevant for Internal/Unavailable-type bookings or bookings for the 'Casual user'.

 Can I set up the check-in window to close after the booking ends?

-• Although we generally wouldn't recommend it, it is possible to set the check-in window to end well after the booking's start time.
+Although we generally wouldn't recommend it, it is possible to set the check-in window to end well after the booking's start time.
 For example, you can choose the check-in window's "closing" time to be 24 hours after the booking's scheduled start.
 With such a rule, any booking with a duration of less than 24 hours will end before its check-in window does.
 In this situation, the "action" step for the no-show case is triggered aggressively at the booking's end time, not the check-in window end time.

 How do the check-in links work?

-• Check-in links that are sent as part of the check-in reminder emails are unique, secure, unpredictable, and will of course only succeed during the booking's check-in window (otherwise an informative error is shown).
-Users do not need to be logged into Skedda in order to follow a link and check in.
+Check-in links that are sent as part of the check-in reminder emails are unique, secure, unpredictable, and will of course only succeed during the booking's check-in window (otherwise an informative error is shown).
+Users do not need to be logged in to Skedda in order to follow a link and check-in.

 Did this answer your question?